SharePoint/sp-dev-docs/docs/general-development/how-to-convert-an-html-file-into-a-master-page-in-sharepoint.md

-﻿---
+---
-title: How to Convert an HTML file into a master page in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: a76ab289-3256-45de-ac63-d5112a74e3c7
+title: Convert an HTML file into a master page in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: a76ab289-3256-45de-ac63-d5112a74e3c7
 ---

-# How to: Convert an HTML file into a master page in SharePoint
+# Convert an HTML file into a master page in SharePoint

 With Design Manager, you can convert an .html file into a SharePoint master page, a .master file.
 After the conversion, the HTML file and master page are associated, so that when you edit and save the HTML file, the changes are synced to the associated master page.

 ## Introduction to converting a master page
 <a name="Introduction"> </a>